What is a hydrocodone/oxycodone overdose?

 People who take these medications may have some side effects.
 These usual side effects include drowsiness, constipation, or nausea.
 However, an overdose can have more serious symptoms.
 These include:

 - shallow breathing, which may slow down to the point of stopping

-- extreme fatigue
+- extreme fatigue (tiredness)

-- small pupils
+- small pupils in their eyes

-- respiratory problems
+- respiratory (breathing) problems